jundalisay/superb/content/en/social/economics/principles/part-3/chapter-08.md

 - it becomes a single point of failure when money stops circulating
 - it only shows quantitative information and has no qualitative information

-We solved the shortcomings of money by introducing moneyless points which allow trade or donations in kind without needing immediate bilateral exchange.
+We solved the shortcomings of money by introducing points-based points which allow trade or donations in kind without needing immediate bilateral exchange.

 <!-- The Modern Economic Table is  -->